 THB brings together all available information regarding the textual history and character, translation techniques, manuscripts, and the importance of each textual witness for each biblical and deutero-canonical book.

-Textual History of the Bible will consist of:
+The Textual History of the Bible comprises:

-Volumes 1A, 1B and 1C: A Companion to Textual Criticism (2019) Volume 4:
+Volumes 3 A, 3B, 3C and 3D: A Companion to Textual Criticism

-Armin Lange is professor for Second Temple Judaism at the University of Vienna, the Director of Vienna University's institute for Jewish Studies, and a member of the International Team editing the Dead Sea Scrolls.
+General EditorArmin Lange is professor for Second Temple Judaism at the University of Vienna, the Director of Vienna University's Institute for Jewish Studies, a member of the International Team editing the Dead Sea Scrolls, and a corresponding member of the Austrian Academy of Sciences.
 He has published extensively on the Hebrew Bible, its textual criticism, Second Temple Judaism, and the Dead Sea Scrolls.

 Matthias Henze is the Isla Carroll and Percy E. Turner Professor of Hebrew Bible and Early Judaism at Rice University and the director of Rice's program in Jewish Studies.
 The focus of his published work is on the Jewish literature composed around the turn of the Common Era.